 The main difference between a not-for-profit and a corporation involves how profits are used.
 Any money your company makes after operating expenses is considered profit.
 In a corporation, profits generally go to shareowners and owners of the company.
 With a not-for-profit, profits go to the stated cause of the organization—usually to benefit a church, community organization, social cause, or school.
 Profits are taxed differently for not-for-profit corporations.
 Because the profits of not-for-profits go back to the community, these organization’s profits are not taxed.

 Not-for-profits also enjoy the similar benefits and responsibilities that for-profit corporations enjoy.
 Not-for-profits must have articles of incorporation and they must have a board of directors.
 Members, directors, and officers enjoy limited liability and their assets are protected from creditors should the not-for-profit run into financial difficulty.

 If you are going to start a not-for-profit, you’ll want to clearly outline which causes and community work your company benefits.
-Our not-for-profit lawyer at Legal Counsel, P.A. in Orlando, Florida can write Articles of Incorporation, Bylaws, rules governing the election of your Board of Directors, guide you with the process of filing with state entities, and obtaining your 501(c) status.
+Our Orlando not-for-profit lawyer at Legal Counsel, P.A. can write Articles of Incorporation, Bylaws, rules governing the election of your Board of Directors, guide you with the process of filing with state entities, and obtaining your 501(c) status.